lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 Python is a high-level interpreted language widely used in research and science.
 Using HPC allows you to work with python quicker and more effective.
-TU Dresden HPC system (ZIH system) allows working with a lot of available packages and libraries which give more useful functionalities and allow use all features of Python and to avoid minuses.
+ZIH system  allows working with a lot of available packages and libraries which give more useful functionalities and allow use all features of Python and to avoid minuses.